Closed communion: Eastern Orthodox Church

-The Eastern Orthodox Church, comprising 14 to 17 autocephalous Orthodox hierarchical churches, is even more strictly a closed-communion Church.
+The Eastern Orthodox Church, comprising 14 to 16 autocephalous Orthodox hierarchical churches, is even more strictly a closed-communion Church.
 Thus, a member of the Russian Orthodox Church attending the Divine Liturgy in a Greek Orthodox Church will be allowed to receive communion and vice versa but, although Protestants, non-Trinitarian Christians, or Catholics may otherwise fully participate in an Orthodox Divine Liturgy, they will be excluded from communion.
 In the strictest sense, non-Orthodox may be present at the Divine Liturgy only up to the exclamation "The doors!
 The doors!" and ought to leave the church after that.
 However, this attitude has been relaxed in most Orthodox churches; a non-communicant may stay and participate in the Divine Liturgy but may not partake of the Eucharist.
 Thus, while in certain circumstances the Catholic Church allows its faithful who cannot approach a Catholic minister to receive the Eucharist from an Eastern Orthodox priest, the Eastern Orthodox Church does not admit them to receive the Eucharist from its ministers.
 At the very end of the Divine Liturgy, all people are invited to come up to receive a little piece of bread, called antidoron, which is blessed but not consecrated, being taken from the same loaf as the bread used in the consecration.
 Non-Orthodox present at the Liturgy are not only permitted but even encouraged to receive the blessed bread as an expression of Christian fellowship and love.

 The Eastern Orthodox Church is not in Communion with the Roman Church, nor is it in Communion with any Protestant denominational church.
 Eastern Orthodox Christians are forbidden from receiving Communion in any church other than Eastern Orthodox.
-Eastern Orthodox Churches accept to Holy Communion only baptized Eastern Orthodox Christians (such as Greek Orthodox, Russian Orthodox, Albanian Orthodox, etc), and then only when they have prepared themselves by prayer, by appropriate fasting, and by confession of sins (although the frequency of confession varies between traditions).
+Eastern Orthodox Churches accept to Holy Communion only baptized Eastern Orthodox Christians (such as Bulgarian Orthodox, Georgian Orthodox, Albanian Orthodox, etc.), and then only when they have prepared themselves by prayer, by appropriate fasting, and by confession of sins (although the frequency of confession varies between traditions).
 In addition, Orthodox bishops and other teachers make clear to their faithful that they can only properly receive communion from a canonically ordained priest or bishop within the context of the traditional Orthodox Divine Liturgy (which includes communion taken to the sick).